In this KB:

 What Do I Need to Do to Get Varnish Working With My Application?

-- First, you need to ensure that Varnish is enabled.
-You can verify this from your Cloudways console as shown in the image above.
+First, you need to ensure that Varnish is enabled.
+You can verify this from your Cloudways Platform as shown in the image above.

 - Check if your application supports Varnish or not.
 If it does, then you need to configure the application-specific plugin correctly as it provides Varnish integration.
 Here you have the plugins list (plugins are installed automatically with Cloudways base application deployments):